bobleesj/bobleesj.github.io/docs/source/essays.rst

 As I further advance my career in academia, I expect these intervals to decrease.

-I do not use the phrase "don’t take it personally."
+I do not use the phrase "don't take it personally."
 There is nothing more personal than spending one's invaluable and finite resource called time.

 Nonetheless, rejection is inevitable.
 We compete for finite resources provided